Title

 The Single Entry Approach (SEnA) establishes a streamlined, cost-effective process for the conciliation-mediation of labor disputes, mandating a 30-day resolution period to facilitate amicable settlements before referral to appropriate agencies.

-The primary purpose is to provide a just, expeditious, and inexpensive settlement of labor disputes through conciliation-mediation.
+The Rules are to be construed to result in a just, expeditious, and inexpensive settlement of labor disputes through conciliation-mediation.

-It must be filed at any Single Entry Assistance Desk (SEAD) or unit in the region/provincial/district/field office where the employer principally operates or where the union/local chapter is registered.
+It shall be filed at any SEAD/unit in the region/provincial/district/field office where the employer principally operates.
+If a union/local chapter is involved, it is filed where the union/local chapter is registered.

 Analyze Cases Smarter, Faster